jseyfried/rust/src/doc/book/dining-philosophers.md

 }
 ```

 Here, we create five variable bindings with five new philosophers.
-These are my
-favorite five, but you can substitute anyone you want.
 If we _didn’t_ define
 that `new()` function, it would look like this:

 ```rust